 Organization Group Primary Responses 1.
 Investment in Education and Training Programs: A common theme is the call for increased investment in education, including vocational training programs, specialized vocational classes, and expanding training opportunities for all professions.
 There's also mention of providing free or low-cost training programs for high-impact certification.
-2. Support for Local Talent and Businesses: Some responses suggest developing creative opportunities to promote local talent and businesses.
-This includes strategies like organizing job fairs and expos to connect underinvested jobs with potential employees.
-3. Financial Support for Underserved Groups: Suggestions include providing better pay, reducing taxes, and providing incentive policies for businesses in underinvested industries.
-There's also a call for funding opportunities specifically for independent contractors (1099 workers).
-4. Increasing Access to Childcare and Healthcare: Some respondents mention that freeing up working-age adults from caregiving burdens (e.g., through child or senior daycare programs) could allow them to pursue higher-quality job CBO opportunities.
-Expanding healthcare facilities and services in underserved communities was also suggested.
-5. 0 1 00 these services, along with apprenticeships and networking events, could help individuals in underinvested occupations transition into high-quality jobs.
-6. Promotion of Green Jobs and Environmentally Friendly Practices: There are suggestions to promote jobs in green energy sectors and other environmentally friendly industries.
-7. Support for Local Agriculture and Food Production: A few respondents suggest supporting local agriculture and food production, including establishing local food cooperatives that provide affordable, fresh, and locally sourced produce.
-8. Volunteering and Donations: Some respondents believe more volunteer opportunities and donations can help support underinvested occupations or talents.
-9. Reducing Bureaucracy: One respondent suggests reducing bureaucracy could help underinvested occupations develop into high-quality jobs.
-1. Support for Small Businesses and Entrepreneurs: Many responses suggest providing more support to small businesses and entrepreneurs, including mentorship, technical assistance, and resources for low-income entrepreneurs.
-This could involve creating programs that provide training and resources to help small businesses grow and compete.
-2. Affordable Housing and Cost of Living: A recurring theme in the responses is the high cost of living in Orange County, particularly the cost of housing.
-Respondents suggest addressing these issues could help attract and retain workers in the county.
-3. Education and Training: Several responses highlight the importance of quality education and training opportunities.
-This includes enhancing the quality of education to equip residents with the skills needed for high-demand jobs, and ensuring access to quality higher education through grants and other incentives.
-4. up or expand in the county is suggested as a way to create more job opportunities and reduce dependence on a single sector.
-5 Community Development and Equity : Ideas include strengthening community support with affordable childcare, reliable public transportation, and affordable healthcare, continuously monitoring the impact of equity-focused programs, and investing in education and well-being.
-6. and celebration for belonging and acceptance, understanding the needs of communities, and allowing for engagement to make people feel heard, accepted, and a sense of belonging.
-7. / the need to support immigrants and non-English speakers, possibly through seminars to aid their economic activities and providing sites for information 0 sharing.
-Financial Support for Low Income Individuals: One suggestion is to provide 8.
-CERE CERF financial support for low-income individuals so they can afford housing, food, g etc., and have the opportunity to launch a business or job training.
-Promotion of Renewable Projects and Innovation : Some respondents suggest 5. funding renewable projects such as solar energy and promoting innovation to create jobs and boost the economy.
+Support for Local Talent and Businesses: Some responses suggest developing СВО creative opportunities to promote local talent and businesses.
+This includes

+- strategies like organizing job fairs and expos to connect underinvested jobs with potential employees. - Financial Support for Underserved Groups: Suggestions include providing better pay, reducing taxes, and providing incentive policies for businesses in underinvested industries.
+There's also a call for funding opportunities specifically for independent contractors (1099 workers). - 4.
+Increasing Access to Childcare and Healthcare: Some respondents mention that freeing up working-age adults from caregiving burdens (e.g., through child or senior daycare programs) could allow them to pursue higher-quality job opportunities.
+Expanding healthcare facilities and services in underserved communities was also suggested. - 5.
+Job Placement and Career Counseling Services: Some responses suggest that these services, along with apprenticeships and networking events, could help individuals in underinvested occupations transition into high-quality jobs. - 6.
+Promotion of Green Jobs and Environmentally Friendly Practices: There are suggestions to promote jobs in green energy sectors and other environmentally friendly industries. - 7.
+Support for Local Agriculture and Food Production: A few respondents suggest supporting local agriculture and food production, including establishing local food cooperatives that provide affordable, fresh, and locally sourced produce. - 8.
+Volunteering and Donations: Some respondents believe more volunteer opportunities and donations can help support underinvested occupations or talents. - 9.
+Reducing Bureaucracy: One respondent suggests reducing bureaucracy could help underinvested occupations develop into high-quality jobs. - Support for Small Businesses and Entrepreneurs: Many responses suggest providing more support to small businesses and entrepreneurs, including mentorship, technical assistance, and resources for low-income entrepreneurs.
+This could involve creating programs that provide training and resources to help small businesses grow and compete. - Affordable Housing and Cost of Living: A recurring theme in the responses is the high cost of living in Orange County, particularly the cost of housing.
+Respondents suggest addressing these issues could help attract and retain workers in the county. - 3.
+Education and Training: Several responses highlight the importance of quality education and training opportunities.
+This includes enhancing the quality of education to equip residents with the skills needed for high-demand jobs, and ensuring access to quality higher education through grants and other incentives. - 4.
+Diversification of Industries: Encouraging a diverse range of industries to set up or expand in the county is suggested as a way to create more job opportunities and reduce dependence on a single sector. - 5.
+Community Development and Equity: Ideas include strengthening community support with affordable childcare, reliable public transportation, and affordable healthcare, continuously monitoring the impact of equity-focused programs, and investing in education and well-being. - 6.
+Cultural Education and Acceptance: Respondents suggest cultural education and celebration for belonging and acceptance, understanding the needs of